 The Company maintains a contributory, defined benefit plan and sponsors a SERP.
 The costs of the defined benefit plan and SERP are determined periodically by independent actuaries.
 Pension expense is included in the results of operations.
 Assumptions used in developing the net pension expense and projected benefit obligation include a discount rate, rate of increase in salary levels and expected long-term rate of return on plan assets.
-Based upon the most recently filed actuarial valuation report as at December 31, 2007, the defined benefit plan is fully funded and solvent.
+Based upon the most recently filed actuarial valuation report as at December 31, 2010, the defined benefit plan, despite being fully funded on a going concern basis, has a solvency deficiency.
+The Company has funded the required amounts as at October 29, 2011.
 The SERP is an unfunded pay as you go plan.